Diversity, Equality and work-life balance

 Yuka Okumura

-Technical Advisers: Ilka Schoellmann, Lou Tessier
+Technical Advisers: Lou Tessier, Aria Tung

 Objective: To contribute to the improvement of the working environment for all ILO officials by combating any form of discrimination, and promoting inclusion, equality and diversity whilst facilitating the pursuit of a healthy work-life balance in a workplace free from violence and harassment.